-Future generations will likely reflect on our obsession with cold showers and intermittent fasting the same way we puzzle over the practice of human sacrifice (the wise man told me to do it).
-Often, the things that truly make us feel better can become lost beneath a capitalist framework that prioritizes efficiency and performance over pleasure and contentment.
-What if we renamed procrastination imagination time?
+Future generations will likely reflect on our obsession with cold showers and intermittent fasting the same way we puzzle over the practice of human sacrifice (“The wise man told me to do it”).
+Often, the things that truly make us feel better can become lost beneath a capitalist framework prioritizing efficiency and performance over pleasure and contentment.
+What if we renamed procrastination “imagination time?”
 What if the secret is to pause the podcast and sit, at least momentarily, in silence?

 What advice will resonate varies wildly from person to person.
-Just because I don’t personally care for loud, middle-aged men yelling about bio-hacking doesnt mean it wont change your life.
+Just because I don’t personally care for loud, middle-aged men yelling about bio-hacking doesn’t mean it won’t change your life.
 But these sorts of podcasts, the Tim Ferriss copycat shows, are already widely recommended.
-In the oversaturated genre of self-help podcasting, it can be hard to find show that provide space for sharing opinions, rather than establishing a single ideological platform.
-Here are nine self-help podcasts that will inspire you to rethink how you currently live, without requiring you to drink butter or pay $100 to enroll in an online mentorship program.
+In the over-saturated genre of self-help podcasting, it can be hard to find shows that provide space for sharing opinions, rather than establishing a single ideological platform.
+Here are nine self-help podcasts that will inspire you to rethink how you currently live, without requiring you to drink butter or pay $1,000 to enroll in an online mentorship program.

 Want to receive our latest podcast reviews and episode recommendations via email?
 Sign up here for our weekly newsletter.

-Balanced Black Girl isn’t the only millennial podcast that grapples with self-care and wellness, but it’s certainly doing a better job than most.
+In the last few years, the amount of self-help content aimed at young women has ballooned.
+Balanced Black Girl is far from the only millennial podcast that grapples with self-care and wellness, but it’s certainly doing a better job than most.
 Hosted by Les Alfred, the show prioritizes a slower, more conscious approach to life, rejecting the “hustle culture” that has taken over the routines of so many urbanites.
 With a background in nutrition and personal coaching, Alfred has seamlessly transitioned her skills as a blogger into audio.
 Her clear, direct approach to advice is a delightful contrast to its hyper-aesthetic packaging.
 (The show’s website looks more like one for a spa than for a podcast.)
 But despite an ad for probiotics here and there, Alfred focuses on robust topics, taking on a “big sister” role as she’s aged.
 In addition to advising her listeners on knowing their worth as partners and professionals, Balanced Black Girl intersects wellness with race, adding a refreshing, nuanced lens that’s missing from many of its contemporaries.

 Pulling the Thread with Elise Loehnen